abhisheks-gh/Java-SE-8/README.md

 So, that byte code is going to be interpreted.

-It's threaded that helps it to achieve high performance & it's dynamic means that it can resolve at the runtime how things should be linked together.
+It's threaded that helps it to achieve high performance & it is dynamic means that it can resolve at the runtime how things should be linked together.